-Children are little bundles of joy.
-Their spirit is infectious.
-They are a joy to have around and they brighten up everything around them.
-It is the job of the parents or the guardians to take care of their health, physical as well as oral.
+It is the parents’ duty to take care of their physical and oral health.
 Especially in the case of children, oral health is very important.
-Children’s teeth are especially susceptible to cavities.
-They are not mindful of what they eat, and it is imperative for adults around them to supervise what they eat.
+Children’s teeth are especially susceptible to cavities and crookedness.
+Also, they aren’t very mindful of what they eat, and adults around them need to moderately supervise that.

 - Add some berries to low fat yogurt to make it scrumptious.

-- If your little darling turns his or her nose up at the idea of vegetables, serve them with their favorite dip.
+- If your child turns his or her nose up at the idea of vegetables, serve them with their favorite dip.

 - Celery sticks with cream cheese is a mouth-watering combination.

-- Apples and cheddar cheese are a yummy combination.
+- Apples and cheddar cheese are a yummy combination which is also great for children’s teeth.

 - If you add some coconut flakes to it, unsalted almonds may not taste as drab.

-- Broccoli is a crunchy vegetable and is known to be good for teeth.
+- Broccoli is a crunchy vegetable which is good for teeth.
 Serve it with meals.

 - All dairy products are good for teeth.
 These are high in calcium and is good for bone and enamel.